Pixel-Developpement/sulu-townhall-bundle/README.md

 * Bulletin: town hall bulletins about the city life for example
 * Procedure: the different procedures available in the town hall (ID card, passport, driving licence, ...)
 * Decree: the municipal or prefectoral decrees
-* Public market: the different public market (road working, housing construction) offered by the town hall
-* Deliberation: the deliberations of the town hall

 The following sections will present globally how to interact with the bundle as it is the same for each entity.
 When needed, a more specific presentation will be done.